bullhorn/novo-elements/projects/novo-examples/src/updates/february-2022.md

 ng update novo-elements --migrate-only --from=0.0.0 --to=6.0.0 --force --allow-dirty
 ```

-Please contact Bullhorn support for assistance with any Novo Elements upgrade issues that are not corrected with the above command.
+For any issues that are not corrected with the above command, please ask questions in the [Q&A Page](https://github.com/bullhorn/novo-elements/discussions/categories/q-a) in github.

 Welcome to the February 2022 release of Novo Elements.
 There are many updates in this version that we hope you will like, some of the key highlights include: